We will tell you what the pros and cons are of schools in Malta both public and private and how to enroll a child in a Maltese school.

 - Medical certificate with information about vaccinations.

 If your child has been in school before, you may need to know about your progress.
+How to enroll a child in school in Malta

 In 2021, applications for admission to public Maltese schools were accepted until January 15th.
 Church, private and international schools set their own deadlines for accepting applications for applicants.